SourcePot/match/README.md

 ## Patent case

-For this match, the patent or application number is broken down into two components: Country code and property right number.
-A check digit is ignored and a possible year is accepted with 2 or 4 digits, e.g. 09 == 2009 == 1909 etc.
+For this match, the patent or application number is broken down into two components: Country code and intellectual property right number.
+A check digit is ignored and a possible year as prefix is accepted with 2 or 4 digits, e.g. 09 == 2009 == 1909 etc.

 Example: EP **20**09 716 604 **.5** → Country code: `EP` and Number: `09716604`